crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

           ↳ (e.g., "Is this a reply to an existing SSH session?")
 ```

-A stateful firewall tracks the state of active connections (e.g., SYN, SYN-ACK, ESTABLISHED, RELATED, FIN) to make dynamic decisions.
-A stateful firewall understands sessions.
-It can tell the difference between an outgoing request to a web server and the returning traffic, and it can automatically allow the return traffic for an established session.
+A stateful firewall can tell the difference between an outgoing request to a web server and the returning traffic, and it can automatically allow the return traffic for an established session.
 This is a fundamental security improvement.

-In contrast, a **stateful firewall** tracks the state of active network connections—such as NEW, ESTABLISHED, or RELATED—dramatically improving security.
-A **stateful firewall** can dynamically allow returning traffic for an outgoing connection it previously permitted, while blocking unsolicited incoming requests.

 While all modern firewalls are used in a stateful manner, their implementation differs.
-Some, like nftables, PF, and ipfw, are inherently stateful, with connection tracking as a core feature.
-Others, like the Linux iptables framework, achieve statefulness through the addition of the `conntrack` module and specific rules, which is considered a standard practice.
-Tools like UFW and systems like OPNsense/pfSense configure their underlying engines to be stateful by default.
+Some, like nftables, PF, ipfw, OPNsense, and pfSense are inherently stateful, with connection tracking as a core feature.
+Others like the Linux iptables framework achieve statefulness through the addition of the `conntrack` module and specific rules, which is considered a standard practice (statefulness comes from its connection tracking module, not the `iptables` command itself).
+Tools like UFW configure their underlying engines to be stateful by default.

-UFW, iptables, nftables, PF, ipfw, OPNsense, and pfSense (CE) are all considered stateful packet filtering firewalls, but with nuanced facts:
-- **nftables, PF, ipfw, OPNsense, and pfSense** are architected as **stateful packet filters**.
-- **iptables** is a framework that is almost universally **used as a stateful firewall**, but the statefulness comes from its connection tracking module, not the `iptables` command itself.
-- **UFW** is a tool that **configures a stateful firewall** by default.

 **How Statefulness is Implemented in Common Tools**